Scarabol/rock-raiders-web/README.md

 ### Nice to have

 - Add rotation speed to entities and play turnLeft, turnRight animations
-- Rendering issue on mobile with icon panel and mission briefing, clearing rect seems to small
-- When switching from loading to main menu layer on mobile the new layer is not shown
 - Clear job from surface, if dynamite cannot reach target
-- Hardware cursor on priority panel cannot move along with prioritization, because browser won't allow cursor position manipulation
 - Use long press on mobile browser to emulate right click
 - Do not allow touch events to move scene camera while build mode selection is active
 - Camera can get stuck on mobile browsers when using multiple pointer gestures
+- Rendering issue on mobile with icon panel and mission briefing, clearing rect seems to small
+- Hardware cursor on priority panel cannot move along with prioritization, because browser won't allow cursor position manipulation

 ### Cosmetics

-- Level 11 spams console with unreachable jobs
-- Two buttons in priority list can be hovered/pressed/released at the same time
-- Numbers above ticking dynamite are not shown correctly sometimes
+- Mesh texture not shown for sleeping lava rockies
 - Raider not facing walls while drilling
 - Make tooltips stay on screen and follow cursor
-- Mesh texture not shown for sleeping lava rockies
+- Numbers above ticking dynamite are not shown correctly sometimes
+- Two buttons in priority list can be hovered/pressed/released at the same time

 ## Technical Debt